 Nick-names are directly referential.
 They do not arise due to a linguistic convention, but are introduced by some individuals that are prominent in a linguistic community and propagate until they are normally used.
 Nick-names range from terms expressing a positive evaluation to terms expressing a negative evaluation.
 The use of nick-names in the vocative is quite tricky, because if the nickname expresses a negative evaluation, then its use would damage the fact of the recipient; hence, it goes without saying that it will not be used.
 The person who bears a nick-name may not be aware of his nick-name, if this expresses negative evaluation.
 Thus, nicknames are different from proper names, which normally require knowledge of the name by the bearer of the name, although cases have been reported in the literature which concern amnesia.
-One may forget own name, occasionally.
+One may forget one’s own name, occasionally.

 References